ddetommaso/pbdlib/README.md

 # 4. Some useful citations

     Did you find PbDLib useful for your research?
     Please consider to acknowledge the authors in any academic publications that have made use of this code or part of it.
-In the following you can find some code related BibTex references:
+    In the following you can find the related BibTex references:

     @book{Calinon09book,